 Bifocal lens mask with gauge reading correction lenses.

-Normal vision for top two thirds and "reading" (plus) correction for bottom third.
+Normal (plano) vision for top two thirds and "reading" (plus) correction for bottom third.

-Supplied with the bifocal lenses fitted, plus the original normal lenses.
+Supplied with the bifocal lenses fitted, plus the original normal (plano) lenses.

-Bifocal / Gauge Reading corrective lenses are typically available in a dioptre range like +1.0 to +4.5, in 0.5 increments.
+Bifocal / Gauge Reading corrective lenses are typically available in a dioptre range of +1.0 to +4.5, in 0.5 increments.
 If you have a quarter dioptre prescription, then increase to the next higher/stronger dioptre.
 Your eyes will inevitably change and within a few years you will need the stronger dioptre.
-Then you can select a mask which has bifocal / Gauge Reader corrective lenses available with the dioptre value(s) you need.
+Now you can select a mask which has Bifocal / Gauge Reader corrective lenses available with the dioptre value(s) you need.

 What Corrections Do We Offer?